evansm7/ArcDVI-fw/README.md

-# ArcDVI-hw: Digital video output for the Acorn Archimedes
+# ArcDVI-fw: Digital video output for the Acorn Archimedes

-25 July 2022
+26 July 2022

 ArcDVI is a hardware add-on allowing Acorn Archimedes computers to output video via DVI.
 Retrocompute on a _quality_ monitor! :)